MrMicrowaveOven/AlgorithmsCurriculum/rs-new/plan.md

 results in 20 phone screens which results in 5 technical screens which results in 1 offer.
 Maybe.

-Your job hunt is a numbers game.
+Your job hunt is, in part, a numbers game.
 You will be sending out many, many, many applications, and you will interview at many, many, many places.
 A few will work out.
 Most will not.
 That is absolutely fine and to be expected.

 Our most successful students put in the most work in this final leg of the process.
 They applied to the most number of places, interviewed the